Recently I went back to visit my refuge temple, Hsi Lai, and wanted to take you along with me on this “Dharma Field Trip”.

 Before you even enter the temple itself, the grounds and architecture itself are beautiful to wander around and look at.
-Many who are rushing to get to services in the temple may miss out on all the decorations, plants, and other styling to be found on the temple grounds.
+Many who are rushing to get to services in the temple may miss all the decorations, plants, and other architecture to be found on the temple grounds.

 The temple itself is modeled after the original Fo Guang Shan temple in Taiwan (which is considerably larger), and both feature traditional Ming (1368-1644 C.E.) and Qing Dynasty (1644-1911 C.E.) style of architecture.
 Although interior photography is prohibited (so I can’t offer you any here), the “Bodhisattva Hall” and “Main Shrine” are sights to inspire and pray at.

 Gateway to Dharma